 A good color Anapaite from the type location.
 This unusual Hydrated Phosphate mineral is sometimes found in association with fossil clams.
 This specimen has a few Clam fossil segments on the matrix but is mostly about the sheaves of sharp crystals in tight clusters.
 There is some bruising seen with magnification as is typical but many crystals are quite distinct, perfect and show very good green color.
 An affordable, moderately rare and attractive specimen.

 An excellent Tiger Cerussite with classic form, formerly in the Larry White collection, obtained from Shields Flynn.
 In good condition overall, there is also some chipping damage that can be seen.
-These bruises are forgivable on such a well formed classic Arizona piece, especially from Tiger.
-Essentially all of the specimen is Cerussite in twinned habit, there is a small zone of adhering matrix and a painted number from the White collection.
-Q
+These bruises are forgivable on such a well-formed classic Arizona piece, especially from Tiger.
+Essentially all of the specimen is Cerussite in twinned habit, there is a small zone of adhering matrix and a painted number from the Larry White collection.

 Bigrigg mine, West Cumberland Iron field